 This program provides grants to assist part-time undergraduate students who have financial need.
 The program assists students who are ineligible to apply to the Ontario Student Assistance program (OSAP) because their course load is less the OSAP minimum of 60%.
-Applications are available from the Office of Admissions and Awards.
+Applications are available from Enrolment Services.